myriadrf/LimeSDR_GW/README.md

 repository with the following added/tested features:
 - VexRiscv-SMP SoftCore CPU with debug capabilities over JTAG and interrupts.
 - PCIe core with MMAP and DMA interfaces (AXI-MMAP and AXI-ST).
-- FPGA programming to SRAM and SPI Flash.
+- Gateware loading/flashing to SRAM and SPI Flash.
 - Firmware loading from PCIe.
-- Firmware loading from SPI Flash.
+- Firmware flashing/loading to/from SPI Flash.
 - Firmware debug through GDB over JTAG.
 - Firmware interrupt handling example.
 - CSR registers integration example.